BluesparkLabs/abtech-mibew-chat/README.md

 2. Create a directory "abtech" inside `mibew/styles/chats/`.
 3. Download the latest [zipfile] from master branch on Github.
 4. Unzip the contents into `mibew/styles/chats/abtech/`.
-5. In the web browser visit the style preview page at:
+5. In the web browser visit the Chat theme preview page at:
-    `/mibew/operator/style/page/preview`  and select "abtech" from the
+    `/mibew/operator/style/chat/preview`  and select "abtech" from the
     dropdown to confirm it is properly installed.
 6. The "Select a style for your chat windows" dropdown should be set to `abtech` on the settings page here: `/mibew/operator/settings`
 7. The "Company logo" field on the settings page should be __left blank__ because the default works as intended.
+8. Proceed to download and install the [A-B Tech Mibow Invitations theme].

 ## Changes from the default mibew chat widget styles